 Reassure the student that counselors work with people who have a wide range of concerns, from roommate or relationship problems; depression or anxiety; concentration or academic struggles, sexuality or identity confusion.
 It also may help them to know that they don't have to be able to pinpoint what's wrong before they seek assistance.
 For example, a student may feel down or nervous most of the time, but not know why; or a normally calm student may begin to overreact to any frustration encountered.

 The referral you make will depend on the type of problem and the levels listed above.
 If it seems to be minor and is not adversely affecting the student (level 1), you may suggest that he or she talk to friends, family, a resident assistant or clergy.
 When the problem is more serious, (levels 2 or 3), it is more appropriate to refer the student to the Counseling Services.
 Share whatever information you have about the Counseling Services and its staff so that fear of the unknown does not keep the student from utilizing it.
 For example, providing information such as location, phone number, staff names or office hours can be helpful.
 You can refer students to our website.

-If possible, call the Counseling Services at (216) 368-5872 and ask to speak to the walk-in counselor.
+Call the Counseling Services at (216) 368-5872 and ask to speak to the counselor.
 Our receptionists will assist you and gather some basic information before connecting you for your consultation.

 The staff of University Health and Counseling Services will do all that they can to assist you and the student but please know that there are legal and ethical conditions that can prevent us from disclosing specific information to you.
 We can not release information regarding a student without the consent of the student.

 (Adapted with permission from The University of Washington Student Counseling Center)